rolsen/demo_symbol_visibility/readme.md

 ### Namespaces

 Namespaces can solve this issue if you have control of the source code being compiled.
 However, if you're writing a shared library that statically links a popular dependent library, your library's version of a function defined in that popular library may conflict with another shared library's version of that popular library.
-For an example, see above for the problem with `libLabJackM.so` (pre 1.18.6) and `libroscpp.so` both statically linking Boost headers.
+For an example, see below for the problem with `libLabJackM.so` (pre 1.18.6) and `libroscpp.so` both statically linking Boost headers.

 In such a case, hidden visibility circumvents the need to modify third-party code or third-party binaries.